Powerful methane fountains seen bubbling to surface of Siberian sea

 Methane is a highly potent and insidious greenhouse gas that is continuing to surprise scientists with not just where it can come from, but the quantities with which it is leaking into the atmosphere.
 The latest, and certainly most dramatic, example comes via a Russian expedition through the East Siberian Sea, where scientists encountered fountains of methane bubbles in concentrations never seen before.

-While there isn’t as much methane in the atmosphere as there is carbon dioxide, it is around 28 times better at trapping heat in the Earth’s atmosphere, making it a very effective greenhouse gas.
+While there isn’t as much methane in the atmosphere as there is carbon dioxide, and it dissipates much quicker than CO2, it is still around 28 times better at trapping heat in the Earth’s atmosphere when compared over a 100-year period, making it a very effective greenhouse gas.

 Human activity can generate excess methane in a number of ways.
 It can come from the livestock we raise who burp it into the air, from manmade reservoirs and from leaky industrial sites like fertilizer plants, which were found to emit 100 times more methane than we thought, according to a study published back in June.

 Another source of methane emissions that can be tied to human activity is the organic material normally locked away in permafrost, slabs of soil frozen solid beneath the surface at the polar regions thousands of years ago.
 As the Arctic heats up at unprecedented rates and areas of permafrost begin to melt, it causes the decomposition of this organic matter and allows methane gas to escape into the atmosphere.